Duration and degree

 - Innovation and Change:

 The master's thesis (24 ECTS) takes 4 months (plus preparation time).
 The topic of the thesis has to be related to your specialisation area.
 You should demonstrate that you are able to apply your knowledge and skills to an economic research question.
 You have the opportunity to suggest your own topics, and you have to look for a supervisor for it.

 Within this master program we are currently offering two double degree master programmes in the field of economics in coorperation with Italian universities:

-Further information can be obtained from the Departmental International Office.
+Further information can be obtained here de.